Skip to content Accessibility statement

 • engage with key pedagogical concepts in supervision and integrate them into their practice

 Attend a 60-minute session outlining the process of gaining recognition for your supervisory practice.
-Book your place for the Gaining recognition for your supervisory practice session.
+The next information will take place online on 17 March 2026 from 1pm to 2pm.
+Book your place via the LMS.

-Meet with colleagues in peer mentoring circles to reflect on your practice (estimated time commitment of five to six hours over a similar period of months)
+Meet with colleagues in peer mentoring circles to reflect on your practice (estimated time commitment of five to six hours over a similar period of months).
+Find out more about our peer mentoring approach.

 Prepare your application for the UKCGE recognition award (Associate or Full, depending on experience), incorporating feedback from peers and one-to-one support.
 Time commitment will vary by individual.